-5 Universities Offering Free Theology and World Religions Courses Online
+5 Universities with Free Theology & World Religions Courses Online

 See our list of universities offering free online theology and world religions courses.
 Learn about what courses are available, what topics they cover and whether you can use them to get college credit.

 Free courses in theology and world religion are typically offered through a university's humanities, theology or anthropology department.
 These courses don't result in college credit, and students are not graded.

 Students looking for a credit-bearing option might want to consider Education Portal's vast collection of online courses.
 This resource offers one of the most economical options for earning college credit.
 The Religion 101: Intro to World Religions course could prove useful to students who would like to survey the history and belief systems of the world's major religions.
 Instruction is delivered via free lesson transcripts.
 Registered members can also access entertaining video lessons and self-assessment quizzes for a small fee.
 Some of the chapters in this course are listed below: